How we test freezers

 - Should I buy it?

 Not yet a member?
-Try Which? for £1 and gain instant access to all our reviews.
+Join Which? and gain instant access to all our reviews.

 How well will the freezer freeze my food?